andrzejnovak/TnPSF/README.md

 # W TagAndProbe rhalphalib implementation

+This version is expoected to run with the linked combine branch using python 2.7

 ### Setup combine and rhalphalib
 Follow official combine instruction or setup with `conda` using [this branch](https://github.com/andrzejnovak/HiggsAnalysis-CombinedLimit/tree/root6.22-compat).